When is Don available?

 While Don’s purpose in coming to your event is not to sell books, he has found that the people in most places where he speaks are glad to have them available.
-Because of the luggage hassle and other reasons, Don generally doesn’t bring books with him, unless he’s coming by car.
-One exception to this is his Family Worship book and CD, which are quite thin and can be easily transported in bulk.
+Because of the luggage hassle and other reasons, Don generally doesn’t bring books with him.

-Click on the Books by Don button to find out more about the content of Don’s books.
+View the Books page to find out more about the content of Don’s books.
 There you will find the table of contents and endorsements for each book, as well as a link to a sample chapter from each title.
-Books to which Don has contributed chapters are on the Books #2 page.
+Books to which Don has contributed chapters are on the Books link as well.

 The farther in advance of the event that you order the books, of course, the greater the likelihood that the books will arrive on time with minimal shipping costs.

-Note: you might want to print and mark this section for use as you get closer to the event.
-You might also take a moment now and put a reminder in your calendar for some two or three months before the event to review this section so that you can have the books shipped on time.
+Note: You might take a moment now and put a reminder in your calendar for some two or three months before the event to review this section so that you can have the books shipped on time.